 4.)
 Spring Break…Here to Party – Luke Bryan (2013)

-This was the first full-length Luke Bryan album that I ever purchased.
+This was the first full-length Luke Bryan album I ever purchased.
 I had “All My Friends Say” and “Country Girl (Shake It For Me)” on my iPod after hearing them at the church fair a few summers before, but they weren’t in heavy rotation.
 One night, my freshman year of college, I couldn’t sleep.
 I had to be up the next morning for an early-ish class but I just could. not. sleep.
 I decided to browse iTunes, found this album that had been released at midnight and impulse bought it.
 Four Luke shows, and two albums later I’m still a fan.
 I even analyzed “Suntan City” for my final project in History of American Popular Music class that same year.

 Standout Tracks: “Buzzkill,” “If You Ain’t Here to Party,” “Love in a College Town”